RAINBOW ANIMAL ASSISTED THERAPY

 DOES RAINBOW VISIT HOSPITALS?

 Yes.
-Rainbow therapy teams that visit hospitals are required to have at least six-months experience working in our programs and complete our three-part Rainbow Medical Training class.
+Rainbow therapy teams that visit hospitals are required to have at least six months of experience working in our programs and complete our three-part Rainbow Medical Training class.

 Our hospital partners also require that our Rainbow volunteers fulfill certain health requirements in order to work within their facility.
 These requirements vary from hospital to hospital and may include annual flu shots, blood titers, vaccines (including COVID), etc.